 This play shows Hughes from his youth to his later years, with Leonardo DiCaprio enthusiastically playing the role of Hughes now.
 A special preview of the film was recently held at the Hollywood Chinese Theater for members of the professional Hollywood film industry team, demonstrating how the film’s visual effects and digital technology can be harnessed.
 It was shown if that was done.

-This content is not technically detailed as it is for live action teams that do not specialize in digital, but from a “how digital tools are used in cinematic procedures” perspective.
+This content is not technically detailed as it is for live-action teams that do not specialize in digital, but from a “how digital tools are used in cinematic procedures” perspective.
 There was something very interesting.
+What is the digital technology utilized in the film “The Aviator”?

 Now, let’s enter the content as “fast”.